Maida Vale Studios: History

-The complex was built in 1909 as the Maida Vale Roller Skating Palace and Club.
-Over a period of 15 months in 1933/1934, one hundred men reduced the skating rink to a shell, then rebuilt it as a BBC facility.
+The complex was built in 1909–1910 as the Maida Vale American Skating Palace.
+Over a period of 15 months in 1933–1934, the roller skating rink was reduced to a shell then rebuilt as a BBC facility.
 The arches at the doorway were preserved.
 It was one of the BBC's earliest premises, and was the centre of the BBC News operation during World War II.

 It has been the home of the BBC Symphony Orchestra since 1934, where the orchestra has given invitation concerts, usually free.
 As a schoolboy, conductor Vernon Handley learned some of his technique by watching Sir Adrian Boult conduct the BBC Symphony Orchestra here.
 Studio MV1 has room for an orchestra of over 150 musicians and an audience of over 200.
 An unusual feature of these concerts is that they were often recorded, which means that in later years the orchestra was sometimes able to do re-takes.
 It is the largest classical music studio in London.

 The BBC Third Programme (which became BBC Radio 3 in 1967) was created in September 1946.
 By the 1950s, it was frequently broadcasting concerts from this venue, including the first broadcast performance of Carl Orff's Carmina Burana, given by the resident orchestra with the Goldsmiths Choral Union and soloists.
 Some premieres of British classical music were recorded in studio MV1, including works by Robert Simpson, Arnold Bax, Nicholas Maw, Alan Rawsthorne and Sir Arthur Bliss.
 Many of them later became available on vinyl or CD.
 Olivier Messiaen's Turangalîla-Symphonie was rehearsed here, before its UK premiere at the Royal Festival Hall.

 In 1958, the BBC Radiophonic Workshop was created, and based at Maida Vale Studios until its closure in 1998; the pioneering Delaware synthesiser made by EMS takes its name from the studios' address.
 The workshop's rooms are now used as a small TV studio for the Film programme, audio archiving facilities, engineering workshops and office space.
 In the late 1950s and early 1960s, the radio programme Movie-Go-Round was broadcast from here, in which Peter Haigh played sound clips from major films.
 The Beatles used studio MV5 several times in 1963 to record sessions for BBC Radio.
 The sessions for John Peel's BBC Radio 1 programme as well as Peter Clayton's Sounds of Jazz (broadcast on Sunday evenings using the BBC Radio 2 VHF transmitters) were also recorded at Maida Vale.